Kemeisha-W/Kemeisha-W/README.md

 - 👋 Hi, I’m @Kemeisha-W
-- 👀 I’m interested in a lot of things, programming, dance, living, etc
+- 👀 I’m interested in programming and data engineering
-- 🌱 I’m currently learning Go lang, and vue js
-- 💞️ I’m looking to collaborate on nothing right now.
-I have my hands full
 - 📫 How to reach me, email at wilson.kemeisha14@gmail.com

 <!---